Iru Mugan: Plot

-It is then revealed that Meera suffers from retrograde amnesia after being shot in the head 4 years ago and that Love took advantage of her situation to employ her as a computer hacker, to create an impenetrable firewall.
-However, when Love orders her to kill Akhilan and Aayushi, she points the gun at Love and calls the police, who arrests him.
-Meera reveals that she had been forced to take 'Speed' by Love to work faster, but the drug caused her old memories, including those with Akhilan, to return, and she soon regained her full memory after continuous use of the drug.
-Love manages to obtain a 'Speed' inhaler while in custody and inhales it, helping her escape and destroy the entire police station, killing everyone present, including Aayushi.
-Aayushi had recorded the whole incident by using a Bluetooth camera.
+It is then revealed that Meera suffers from retrograde amnesia after being attacked four years ago and that Love took advantage of her situation to employ her as a computer hacker to create an impenetrable firewall.
+However, when Love orders Meera to kill Akilan and Ayushi, she points the gun at Love and calls the police, who arrests him.
+Meera reveals that she had been forced to take Speed by Love to work faster, but the drug caused her to regain old memories, including those with Akilan.
+Meera had soon regained her full memory after continuous use of the drug.
+While in custody, Love manages to obtain a Speed inhaler and inhales it, helping her escape and destroy the entire police station, killing Ayushi and everyone present.
+Ayushi had recorded the whole incident by using a bluetooth camera.

-Akhilan finds out that Love had made a satellite call to Chang, the Transport Minister of Malaysia, who had allowed Love to send shipments of 'Speed' inhalers to India to perpetrate terror attacks there in return for money.
-He rushes to the hospital, where Chang is admitted and interrogates him.
-During the interrogation, Love sneaks into the hospital and, hiding in the air conditioning vent, sprays a neurotoxic gas in Chang's room, causing Akhilan and Chang to get paralysed.
-She then kills Chang and puts the knife on Akhilan's hand, framing him as Chang's assassin.
-Akhilan and Meera are declared fugitives, but the duo manages to escape from the Malaysian police.
+Akilan finds out that Love had made a satellite call to Chang, the Transport Minister of Malaysia, who had allowed Love to send shipments of Speed inhalers to India to perpetrate terror attacks there in return for money.
+Akilan rushes to the hospital, where Chang is admitted and interrogates him.
+During the interrogation, Love sneaks into the hospital and, hiding in the air conditioning vent, sprays a neurotoxic gas in Chang's room, causing Akilan and Chang to get paralyzed.
+Love then kills Chang and puts the knife on Akilan's hand, framing him as Chang's assassin.
+Akilan and Meera are declared fugitives, but the duo manages to escape from the Malaysian police.

-Akhilan and Meera decide to finish off Love using her kill switch activation device, which had been restored and hidden by Aayushi before she was killed.
-However, as the device can only be opened with Love's fingerprint, they plan on obtaining her fingerprint.
+Akilan and Meera decide to finish off Love using her kill switch activation device, which had been restored and hidden by Ayushi before she was killed.
+As the device can only be opened with Love's fingerprint, they plan on obtaining her fingerprint.
 They sneak into an illegal airfield owned by Chang, where Love is planning to leave for India with the shipments of Speed inhalers.
-Akhilan inhales Speed and fights Love, who has also inhaled Speed, and manages to get her fingerprint before collapsing after the drug's effect wears off.
-On regaining consciousness, he finds out that Love has already left for India.
+Akilan inhales Speed and fights Love, who has also inhaled Speed, and manages to get her fingerprint before collapsing after the drug effect wears off.

-It is shown that Akhilan used Silica gel to get Love's fingerprints.
-He then uses the fingerprints to open the kill switch activation device, deactivates Meera's kill switch and kills all of Love's henchmen, including those piloting the plane.
-The plane crashes into a remote jungle, killing Love, destroying the Speed shipments, and averting a major terrorist attack.
-A few weeks later, Akhilan and Meera are enjoying a holiday cruise on a private boat, sponsored by the Government of Malaysia, as a reward for killing Love.
-After discussing their future plans, Akhilan reveals that he had kept a Speed inhaler and inhales it.
+On regaining consciousness, Akilan finds out that Love has already left for India.
+It is shown that Akilan used silica gel to get Love's fingerprints.
+Akilan then uses the fingerprints to open the kill switch activation device, deactivates Meera's kill switch and kills all of Love's henchmen, including those piloting the plane.
+The plane crashes into a remote jungle, killing Love and destroying the Speed shipments.
+A few weeks later, Akilan and Meera are enjoying a holiday cruise on a private boat, sponsored by the Government of Malaysia, as a reward for killing Love.
+It is revealed that Akilan had secretly kept a Speed inhaler.